-OUR OPERATING RESULTS HAVE BEEN ADVERSELY AFFECTED BY THE ASIAN ECONOMIC CRISIS.
+Our operating results have been adversely affected by the Asian economic crisis.
 Our telecommunications products are sold principally to LGIC of Korea.
-As a result of economic instability in Asia, particularly in Korea, our sales in this region have declined over 70% in the current fiscal year and may continue to decline in the future.
+As a result of economic instability in Asia, particularly in Korea, our sales in this region declined over 70% in the past fiscal year and may continue to decline in the future.
 It is possible that these sales could be further impacted by the currency devaluations and related economic problems in this region.

 WE NEED TO MANAGE GROWTH AND THE INTEGRATION OF OUR ACQUISITIONS.
-Over the past year, we have significantly expanded our operations and made several substantial acquisitions of diverse businesses, including Intelligent Controls, Inc., IMIS, Meyer Mohaddes & Associates, Inc. and certain assets of the Transportation Systems business of Rockwell International.
+Over the past two years, we have significantly expanded our operations and made several substantial acquisitions of diverse businesses, including Intelligent Controls, Inc., International Media Integration Services, Ltd., Meyer Mohaddes Associates, Inc., Viggen Corporation and certain assets of the Transportation Systems business of Rockwell International.
 A key element of our business strategy involves expansion through the acquisition of complementary businesses, products and technologies.
+Our failure to manage growth and integrate our acquisitions successfully could be costly and could adversely affect our business, financial condition and results of operations.

 Acquisitions may require significant capital infusions and, in general, acquisitions also involve a number of special risks, including:

-- potential disruption of our ongoing business and the diversion of our resources and management's attention; - . the failure to retain or integrate key acquired personnel; - . the challenge of assimilating diverse business cultures; - increased costs to improve managerial, operational, financial and administrative systems and to eliminate duplicative services; - . the incurrence of unforeseen obligations or liabilities; - potential impairment of relationships with employees or customers as a result of changes in management; and - increased interest expense and amortization of acquired intangible assets.
+- potential disruption of our ongoing business and the diversion of our resources and management's attention; - . the failure to retain or integrate key acquired personnel; - . the challenge of assimilating diverse business cultures; - increased costs to improve managerial, operational, financial and administrative systems and to eliminate duplicative services; - . the incurrence of unforeseen obligations or liabilities; - . potential impairment of relationships with employees, customers or suppliers as a result of changes in management; and - increased interest expense and amortization of acquired intangible assets.